 - Associate members will be required to attend 2 out of 4 meetings similar to Regular Members and are strongly encouraged to use the society to learn and further their early career through interaction with the Council and Regular Members.

 - Status as an Associate Member will run for 5 years, after which it would be expected that an Associate Member be considered for Full Membership.
-After this 5 year period, the Secretary Treasurer will contact the Associate member to request a CV and share it with Council, in order to determine if the individual should be considered for Full Membership or continue as an Associate Member.
-Alternatively, nomination to Full Membership status can be done at any time within the 5 years with the support of a Full Member.
+After this 5-year period, the Secretary-Treasurer will contact the Associate member to request a CV and share it with Council, in order to determine if the individual should be considered for Full Membership or continue as an Associate Member.
+Alternatively, nomination to Full Membership status can be done at any time within the 5 years with the support of Full Member.